Jebet812/Notes/AWS-CCP.md

 ## Pricing, Billing & Support

 ### Support Plans
+ AWS Support is a mix of tools and technology, people, and programs designed to proactively help you optimize performance, lower costs, and innovate faster.
 1. **Basic Support**
 2. **Developer Support**
 3. **Business Support**
 4. **Enterprise Support**

 ## Billing and Pricing
 1. **Consolidated Billing:** feature of *AWS Organizations* that allows to pay for multiple accounts with one bill<br>